aidanharris/bitcannon/README.md

 * NodeJS
 * Bower

-__(Note: These building instructions may get out of date from time to time due to code changes.
-If you just want to use BitCannon, you should use the Wiki instructions instead.)__
+<strong>(Note: These building instructions may get out of date from time to time due to code changes.
+If you just want to use BitCannon, you should use the Wiki instructions instead.)</strong>

 ### MongoDB
 * Install and run MongoDB from official packages